Insurance Act 2015

 Groups Affected

-- Insurers: The bill significantly impacts insurers' rights and liabilities, particularly regarding claims and contract avoidance.
+- Insurers: The bill significantly impacts insurers' rights and obligations, particularly regarding the duty of fair presentation, handling of fraudulent claims, and contracting out.

 Powered by nyModel